IgniteUI/help-topics/topics/02_Controls/igTreeGrid/01_Features/05_igTreeGrid-Row-Selectors.md

 ![igTreeGrid hierarachical numbering](images/igtree-grid-row-numbering-mode-hierarchical.png "Tree Grid with row numbering mode hierarachical")

 ## <a id="checkobox-modes"></a> Row Selector`s Numbering Modes
-Depending on how you would like selection on child rows to affect parent row there are two possible types of checkboxes that you could render: biState and triState.
+Depending on the selection is going to be coupled with checkboxes or decoupeled  there are two possible types of checkboxes that you could render: biState and triState.
 Bi-state checkboxes

 ### <a id="biState-checkobox-mode"></a>Bi-state checkboxes